mnot/I-D/for-the-users/draft.md

 what we call "end users."

-Furthermore, the success of the Internet to date is arguably due largely to its bias towards end user concerns to date; without a firm preference for their benefit, trust in the Internet will erode, and its value -- for all constituents -- will be greatly diminished.
+Furthermore, the success of the Internet to date is arguably due largely to its bias towards end user concerns; without a firm preference for their benefit, trust in the Internet will erode, and its value -- for all constituents -- will be greatly diminished.

 This does not mean that end users have ultimate priority; there may be cases where genuine technical need of another constituent requires that end user requirements compromise.
 However, such tradeoffs need to be carefully examined, and avoided when there are alternate means of achieving the desired goals.
+If they cannot be, these choices and reasoning should be carefully documented.

 For example, IPv6 {{RFC2460}} identifies each client with a unique address -- even though this provides a way to track end user activity and helps identify them -- because it is technically necessary to provide networking (and despite this, there are mechanisms like {{RFC4941}} to mitigate this effect, for those users who desire it).

-In contrast, proposed standards to allow middleboxes to inspect encrypted traffic for purposes such as data loss prevention or virus scanning fail to meet this requirement, because there are alternative mechanisms available (such as endpoint-based solutions).
-The convenience gained by the employers who deploy such devices is not a reasonable exchange for the reduction in overall end-user security caused by the erosion of end-to-end encryption, especially when the same mechanisms could be legitimately deployed by ISPs and governments once they were standardized.

 # Identifying the Constituents of Internet Standards